Statutory Notice Period

 The employee can’t perform any work activities while on garden leave unless you call them back into the office.

 Also, contractual clauses, such as the non-competition clause, binds the employee to the employer until their notice period is complete.
-Usually, restrictive covenants like non-competition clauses are in place for a certain period of time after employment ends, dependant on the clauses in place.
+Usually, restrictive covenants like non-competition clauses are in place for a certain period after employment ends, dependant on the clauses in place.

 Many employees (and employers) ask the question ‘Is garden leave a bad thing?’
 The short answer is no.